 In addition, prior education, work experiences, honors, awards, service to others and leadership activities serve to provide insight into a candidate’s commitment to lifelong learning and doctoral-level education.
 It is recommended that prospective students spend time observing occupational therapists at work in their communities.
 This serves to familiarize the applicant with the general responsibilities of an occupational therapy professional.

 The Doctor of Occupational Therapy program welcomes international applicants.
-Due to F1 Visa requirements and processing timeline, we also require that all prerequisite coursework be completed by no later than July 1 prior to enrollment.
+Due to F1 Visa requirements and processing timeline, we also require that all prerequisite coursework is completed by no later than July 1 of the year of enrollment.
 Click here for specific information about international student requirements and exam scores in addition to basic admission requirements.

 The safety and well-being of students, faculty, and staff are primary considerations at Creighton University.
 The Creighton University Annual Security and Fire Safety Report is published in compliance with the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act and Violence Against Women Act.
 This report includes statistics for the previous three years concerning reported crimes and fires, as well as institutional policies concerning alcohol and drug use, crime prevention, fire safety, crime reporting, and other matters.
 This legislation seeks to make college campuses safer through the disclosure of such information, and to assist applicants in making enrollment or employment decisions based upon that criteria.